wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl-mba/protect-against-malicious-attacks-unauthorized-access-with-microsoft-edge/includes/3-intercept-malicious-attacks-defender-smartscreen.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4FjtS]

-As you just saw in the video, Edge and SmartScreen protects from various types of threats, from phishing to malware to unauthorized applications.
+As you just saw in the video, Edge and SmartScreen protect from various types of threats, from phishing to malware to unauthorized applications.